unl-nimbus-lab/pymavswarm/.github/CONTRIBUTING.md

 A VSCode development container has been provided to offer a fully sandboxed development environment.
-This environment includes all development Python packages (e.g., `pre-commit`) used by the `pymavswarm` development team and utilizes a variety of VSCode packages that make it easy to run tests and to ensure that all style conventions are followed.
+This environment includes all development Python packages (e.g., `pre-commit`) used by the `pymavswarm` development team and utilizes a variety of VSCode extensions that make it easy to run tests and to ensure that all style conventions are followed.
 Follow the instructions [here](https://code.visualstudio.com/docs/remote/containers) to learn how to install and launch development containers using VSCode.
 Once these steps have